Cyb3rSoldier/Finance-Manager/README.md

 📘 Finance Manager
 Welcome to the Finance Manager project!
-This application is designed for individuals and small businesses, aiming to simplify and digitize personal finance tracking for improved awareness and better budgeting decisions.
+This application is designed for individuals aiming to simplify and digitize personal finance tracking for improved awareness and better budgeting decisions.

 🎯 Project Objectives
 The system fulfills several essential functions, including: